 Excerpted from “Only Loving God Is Truly Believing in God” in The Word Appears in the Flesh

-Excerpted from “Only by Seeking the Truth in Everything Can One Enter Its Reality” in Records of Christ’s Talks
+Excerpted from “Only by Seeking the Truth in Everything Can One Enter Truth Reality” in Records of Talks of Christ of the Last Days